rrmerugu/rrmerugu.github.io/about.md

 I'm passionate about coding web tech.
 I spend most of my time with/in `Python`, `Django`, `Automation`, `Cognitive Computing`, `Cognitive Intelligence`.

+Check out my [research Publications](/research/) and [coding projects](/projects/) to know more about me.
 If you think, we have something in common.
-Let us talk.
+Let's talk about it.

 -- \m/ Cheers

-### Research Publications

-#### Induced fit docking, pharmacophore modeling, and molecular dynamic simulations on thiazolidinedione derivatives to explore key interactions with Tyr48 in polyol pathway
-<small>J Mol Model.
-2014 Jul;20(7):2348. doi: 10.1007/s00894-014-2348-8.
-Epub 2014 Jun 29.</small>

-#### Discovery of benzo[d]imidazo[5,1-b]thiazole as a new class of phosphodiesterase 10A inhibitors.
-<small>Bioorg Med Chem Lett.
-2013 Dec 15;23(24):6747-54. doi: 10.1016/j.bmcl.2013.10.027.
-Epub 2013 Oct 26.</small>